CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 1.  tar -xvf verdi_2.0.tar.gz into a location where you would like to install VERDI

-2. Edit verdi_2.0/verdi.sh: Change the path for the DIR variable to reflect the location where VERDI was installed (e.g., DIR=/proj/ie/apps/longleaf/VERDI_2.0)
+2. Edit verdi_2.0/verdi.sh: Change the path for the DIR variable to reflect the location where VERDI was installed (e.g., DIR=/proj/ie/apps/longleaf/VERDI_2.0).
+(Note: this allows you to run VERDI from any directory, not just from the directory where it has been installed).

 3. Create a directory *verdi* under your home directory.